-Nirmala Sitharaman to present 'budget like never before' shortly | NewsBytes
+Nirmala Sitharaman to present 'Budget like never before' shortly | NewsBytes

 -

-Separately, corporations and industry chambers want Sitharaman to announce tax-relief measures for sectors that were worst hit by the coronavirus pandemic, like real estate, aviation, tourism, and autos.
+Separately, corporations and industry chambers want Sitharaman to announce tax-relief measures for sectors that were worst hit by the coronavirus pandemic, like real estate, aviation, tourism, and automobile sector.

 However, this might become challenging, considering India's fiscal deficit in the ongoing financial year is likely to be over 7% of GDP.
 This deficit is double the government's estimate of 3.5%.